 Another fantastic feature of destination trailers is lots of windows.
 Most floor plans offer many more windows than you would find in a travel trailer, allowing natural light to pour into your space.
 Some destination trailers even have bay windows, floor to ceiling windows, or even French doors.

 In the kitchen, destination trailers really shine.
 Hardwood cabinets, deep sinks, solid surface countertops, and freestanding refrigerators make it easy to cook and prepare meals.
 These luxurious features make a big difference when you are living in your trailer for an extended amount of time.

 Other common amenities in destination trailers include electric fireplaces, central vacuum systems, and even extra bedrooms and baths.

 Can You Live in a Destination Trailer Year-Round?

 Destination trailers are designed for four seasons living.
-While most people use destination trailers to get away from cold weather during the winter months, it is possible to live in a destination trailer even in colder weather.
+Most people use destination trailers to get away from cold weather during the winter months.
+But, it is possible to live in a destination trailer even in colder weather.

 With features like propane heating and even onboard fireplaces, destination trailers offer many of the comforts and conveniences you would expect to find in a traditional stick and bricks home.
 These features make it easy to live in a destination trailer year-round.